 Water and Not Stock!

 This soup recipe does not need the addition of stock.

 The vegetables I use in this recipe form the base of my usual vegetable stock.
 It cooks for the same amount of time that I would usually cook a vegetable stock.

 The process of cooking this soup essentially creates its own stock.

 Seasoning this soup recipe will rely very much on you and there is little I can do to help.
 Apart from telling you to trust your taste buds of course!

 Naturally, the bacon you use in this soup will define how much additional salt you will need to add.

 But you also need to take into consideration that vegetables like potatoes and lentils thrive on lots of salt.

-Get the seasoning wrong in this lentil and bacon soup and you will end up with something very bland.
+Get the seasoning wrong in this soup and you will end up with something very bland.

 Taste and season as you go the best place to do this is by tasting the potatoes as they cook.